Media & News

 In recent years it has become more common for prominent officials, from former President Barack Obama, to President Joe Biden, to the President’s Chief Medical Advisor, Dr. Anthony Fauci, to use the statement “The Science is Over.”
 Declaring the science is over is too often offered as evidence to influence policy on Covid vaccines, masking, climate change, natural events and other issues in our lives.
 If the science is truly over, maybe it is worth exploring what science really is.

-Relatively Easy Read More »
+Is the Science Over?
+Read More »

 Scroll to Top